ExtendRealityLtd/VRTK/README.md

   * **014_Controller_SnappingObjectsOnGrab:** A scene with a selection of objects that demonstrate the different snap to controller mechanics.
-The two green guns and sword utilise the `Rotation Snap` which orientates the object into a specific given rotation to ensure the object feels like it's been held naturally in the hand.
-The green lightsaber utilises the `Handle Snap` which uses an empty game object as a child of the interactable object as the orientation point at grab, so the rotation and position of the object matches that of the given `Snap Handle`.
-The red gun utilises the `Simple Snap` which does not affect the object's rotation but positions the centre of the object to the snap point on the controller.
+The two green guns, light saber and sword utilise a Snap Handle which uses an empty game object as a child of the interactable object as the orientation point at grab, so the rotation and position of the object matches that of the given `Snap Handle`.
+  The red gun utilises a basic snap where no precision is required and no Snap Handles are provided which does not affect the object's rotation but positions the centre of the object to the snap point on the controller.
 The red/green gun utilises the `Precision Snap` which does not affect the rotation or position of the grabbed object and picks the object up at the point that the controller snap point is touching the object.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=zLBlef1ikLE)

   * **015_Controller_TouchpadAxisControl:** A scene with an R/C car